lambdaclass/concrete/ROADMAP.md

    compiler facts or generated snapshots, not restate evidence status by hand.
    Add a drift fixture proving a stale hand-written claim is caught or marked explicitly non-authoritative.
+   Keep pipeline validation, independent-certificate, and kernel-replay status in separate shared dimensions from that evidence-class enum.
+In particular, `compiler_validated`, `certificate_structurally_checked`, a named checked relation, and `kernel_replayed` answer different questions and may not be collapsed into or used to upgrade a proof/evidence class.
 2. Add `concrete audit`: one human-readable plus machine-readable bundle covering authority, trust, allocation, proof status, obligations, assumptions, policy, snapshots, backend/target assumptions, replay, and the